 Laurierís is the only Medieval Studies program in Ontario that incorporates Medievalism (that is, the later representations of the Middle Ages) right into its program offerings.

-Laurierís is the only Medieval Studies program in Ontario (perhaps in North America) that begins right in year 1 with†intensive and challenging courses dedicated entirely to interdisciplinary study of the Middle Ages.
+Laurierís was the first Medieval Studies program in Ontario (perhaps in North America) that begins right in year 1 with†intensive and challenging courses dedicated entirely to interdisciplinary study of the Middle Ages.

 The program is very flexible.
 It enables students to tailor their medieval study to a literary, cultural, or historical focus, and potentially introduces students to a vast variety of critical approaches.
 Students can take a double major and still have much (rare) freedom with their electives, and can meet teachable requirements in English, History, French, Spanish, German, Music, and Religion.
 The program also includes courses in more than one Faculty at Laurier, a rare opportunity for students.